Updated April 4, 2022

 Here’s a picture of Sicily working hard in her hidey hole under my desk! ”

-We started Tessa on an anti-anxiety diet and began her on supplementation so she was able to handle stress more effectively.
-We rigged a dual-leash system attached to her head collar and body harness, so she could not strangle herself when she panicked.
+We started Tessa on an anti-anxiety diet and began her on supplementation, so she was able to handle stress more effectively.
+We rigged a duel-leash system attached to her head collar and body harness, so she could not strangle herself when she panicked.
 We gradually tried to introduce non-threatening dogs from a great distance, while heavily treating and praising Tessa.
-After two sessions with little to no improvement, we changed our tactics.
+After two sessions with little to no improvement, we changed out tactics.

-Tessa still has a long way to go with other dogs, but she will going on chaperoned dates (walks around the neighborhood) with her new boyfriend Hank.
-As long as Hank is with her, she will allow other dogs to pass 10-15 feet away.
+Tessa still has a long way to go with other dogs, but she will be going on chaperoned dates (walks around the neighborhood) with her new boyfriend, Hank.
+As long as Hank is with her, she will allow other dogs to pass 10-15 feed away.